8 great books to read when having a donor child

-Signe Fjord is a solo mum to two donor children and in collaboration with Anne Patricia Rehlsdorph, she has written a book guiding you though the options of having a child as a single woman, as well as the emotional and ethical aspects of having a donor child.
-The book is personal and honest, and it provides you with useful information about the considerations, when deciding to have a child on your own.
+Signe Fjord is a solo mum to two donor children and in collaboration with Anne Patricia Rehlsdorph, she has written a book guiding you through the options of having a child as a single woman, as well as the emotional and ethical aspects of having a donor child.
+The book is personal and honest, and it provides you with useful information about the considerations when deciding to have a child on your own.

 Choosing Single Motherhood – The thinking woman’s guide

 A useful book that guides you through all the steps when becoming a single mother to a donor child.
 The book also gives you tips on how to answer your child’s questions and how to fulfil its needs when he or she grows up.